Alphabetsoup16/Alphabetsoup16/README.md

-### Hi everyone!
+### Hi everyone 👋

-- My name is Spencer and I am a Software Engineer from the Metro Detroit Area 👋
+- ⚡ My name is Spencer and I am a Software Engineer from the Metro Detroit Area
 - 🔭 I’m currently working on developing my skills as a C#/.Net Software Engineer.
 - 🌱 I’m currently learning Python, TypeScript, Terraform, and more.
 <!--